What is 2-1-1?

 A Strong Regional Partnership

-United Way of the Greater Capital Region has partnered with regional United Ways covering 12 counties, Family and Children's Service of the Capital Region, multiple service providers and the State University of New York at Albany to make 2-1-1 a reality in the Capital Region.
+United Way of the Greater Capital Region has partnered with regional United Ways covering 12 counties, multiple service providers, and state and local government to make 2-1-1 a reality in the Capital Region.
 The Regional 2-1-1 Collaborative has engaged local and state governments, agencies, business leaders, information and referral specialists and community volunteers to create a system that matches a caller's need with the right agency to assist.
 The partnership is known as United Way 2-1-1 Northeast Region.

 What are the Benefits to 2-1-1?